-Here’s what to expect as you build an Adolescent Responsibility Contract (ARC).
+Here’s what to expect as you build a Teen Behavior Contract.
 Maintaining it successfully involves sitting down with your parents every 3 or 4 months.

 - Your parents will clearly state the rules that they’ll never bend on.
 These should be the rules that ensure your safety.